-As part of the assessment of need process, peoples' strengths, interest, and goals for the future will be explored considering wellbeing outcomes and if/how these outcomes are met.
-Workers will support people to recognise their strengths and to understand what would meaningfully enable them to achieve those outcomes, providing information and advice so they can make choices about self-directing support.
+As part of the assessment of need process, people's strengths, interests, and goals for the future should be explored considering wellbeing outcomes and if/how these outcomes are met.
+Workers will promote people in recognising their strengths and understanding what would meaningfully enable them to achieve those outcomes, providing information and advice so they can make choices about self-directing support.

 If a person is identified as having eligible needs where these are or will be met by nonchargeable services, local process indicates that a formal care and support plan will not be created.
-Alternately the living well document will clearly demonstrate how those needs will be met, citing the specific resource, agency or support that the person can access to meet their needs.
+Alternately the living well document should clearly demonstrate how those needs will be met, citing the specific resource, agency, or support that the person can access to meet needs.

 For eligible unmet needs where a chargeable service is identified as suitable, a formal support plan will be created.
-This will be co-produced with the person, identifying whether needs are met or unmet, support currently in place and what additional support will be organised to achieve outcomes.
+This should be co-produced with the person, identifying if needs are met or unmet, support currently in place and what additional support will be organised to achieve outcomes being meaningfully met.
 This includes what chargeable service is to be organised, detailing the agreed hours and cost of this service.
-Social care staff will draft care and support plans based on the conversations and contact with people, providing draft copies to people and/or representatives for comment and review to ensure both the person and social care are contented these are accurate and reflective of the person.
+Social care staff will draft care and support plans based on the conversations and contact with people, providing draft copies to people and/or representatives for comment and review to ensure both the person and social care are content these are accurate and reflective of the person.
 For people who are unable or unwilling to participate in support planning, this should be clearly documented within electronic case recordings detailing what the worker has done to promote participation and relevant representatives or advocate they have involved.
 Once the support plan is agreed this will be formalised, local process followed in regard to organising chargeable services, and signed copies provided to the person and associated to their electronic record.